#15 Most Cited500+ citations/year

 Steel erection documentation involves coordination between the steel erector and the controlling contractor.
 Both parties have documentation obligations under Subpart R:

-- Written notification from controlling contractor confirming site bearing capacity and conditions
+• Written concrete strength notification from controlling contractor

-- Training records for all steel erection workers including connector-specific training
+• Training records for steel erection workers including connector training

 What Inspectors Look For